• less than12 metres

 3. Self study program using a study guide

-4. Between 1-5 sessions after the face to face course.
+4. Between 2-3 one hour sessions after the face to face course.
 Friday 3-4pm

 5. Final assessment in the workplace and at training centre after 1-4 completed.